samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-optimize-model/README.md

 ![Screenshot of the project details page within the create project dialog.](./images/projects-create-details.png)

+> [!NOTE]
-**Note:** To create a hub, you must have Owner or Contributor permissions on the selected resource group.
-It's recommended to share a hub with your team.
-This lets you share configurations like data connections with all projects, and centrally manage security settings and spend.
+> To create a hub, you must have Owner or Contributor permissions on the selected resource group.
+It's recommended to share a
+> hub with your team.
+This lets you share configurations like data connections with all projects, and centrally manage security
+> settings and spend.
 For more options to create a hub, see how to create and manage an Azure AI Studio hub.
-A project name must be unique between projects that share the same hub.
+A project name must
+> be unique between projects that share the same hub.

 If you're creating a new hub, enter a name.